jbanquo/chaturbate-downloader-v2/README.md

 # Known Bugs
 * When you close the program, sometimes dangling streamlink processes may exist.
 * When you remove a model, a dangling streamlink process for it may still exist.
-* Handle more chaturbate URLs from other regions, when adding a model from their URL.
 * Check if streamlink is accessible

 # Requirements